amandakoka/art-with-amanda/README.md

 | 23 | Store Owner | Edit/update a product | change art piece prices, descriptions, images, and other criteria. |
 | 24 | Store Owner | Delete a product | remove items that are no longer for sale. |

+## Database schema
+## Wireframes
+## Colour Schemes
+## Typography
+## Imagery
+## Mockup

+## Rationale for Development

+The development of Art with Amanda was driven by several key factors:

+1. **Market Demand**: There is a growing demand for unique, accessible, and online artwork purchasing options.
+This website aims to meet this demand by providing a platform for art enthusiasts to discover and purchase original artworks and prints.

+2. **Personal Brand Growth**: As an artist, creating an online presence is crucial for expanding reach and establishing a brand.
+This website serves as a central hub for showcasing my work and interacting with potential buyers.

+3. **User-Centric Design**: By prioritizing user feedback and involvement, the website development process ensures that the end product is aligned with user needs and preferences, enhancing the overall user experience.

+4. **Technology Integration**: Leveraging modern web development technologies, such as Django for the backend and Stripe for secure payments, ensures a robust, scalable, and secure platform.

+5. **Educational Milestone**: This project represents a significant milestone in my web development education, demonstrating the practical application of skills learned during my Level 5 Diploma in Web Development with Code Institute.